 What is Business Continuity Planning?

-Business Continuity Planning (BCP) refers to the process of creating a comprehensive framework that outlines the strategies and procedures a company will follow to ensure critical functions and operations continue during and after a disruptive event or emergency.
+Business Continuity Planning (BCP) refers to the process of creating a comprehensive plan that outlines the strategies and procedures a company must follow in case of a crisis or emergency.
 A business continuity plan ensures operations continue smoothly even in the face of challenges or disasters.

 It involves identifying potential risks, implementing recovery strategies, and establishing protocols for communication and resource allocation.